GOODNESS SAKE FOOD CO OP

 Healthy Food For Community Members

 The Food Pantry provides a box of non-perishable food items to individuals/families up to twice a month.
 A bag of frozen meat may be included when available.
-Hygiene items may be supplied upon request.
+Hygiene items may be supplied upon request, if available.

 We seek to provide good nutrition